-Out-of-network provider: A provider that does not participate in the health plan network in which you enrolled.
+Out-of-network provider: A provider that does not participate in the Plan's network you enrolled in.

 Outpatient care: Treatment including services, supplies, and medicines provided and used at a hospital under the direction of a physician to a person not admitted as a registered bed patient or services rendered in a physician's office, laboratory or X-ray facility, an ambulatory surgical center, or the patient's home.